alanbchristie/docker-haul/README.md

     $ export DOCKER_PASSWORD=*******
     $ export DOCKER_NAMESPACE=alanbchristie

-The pull (haul) the images...
+To pull (haul) ans retain all the images...

     $ ./haul.sh

-The script will force a pull by first removing each image.
+The script will force a pull of every image by first removing each one.

 >   Remember that you're pulling everything - so this may take some time,
     depending on what you're pulling.

 ## Haul options

+To get very brief help add `--help` to the command: -

+    $ ./haul.sh --help

 If you don't want to keep the pulled images add `--no-keep` to the
 command: -